CB-postech/scRNAseq.Cancer.Rpackage/README.md

 -projection using KernelKNN method

 #### Pseudobulk DEG ananlysis
 *Pseudobulk_DEG_analysis_in_scRNAseq.R*
 -make scRNA-seq data to pseudobulk form (aggregate by batch or donor)
 -using DESeq2 to retrieve differentially expressed genes from user-defined contrast design

+#### PAM50 classification in scRNA-seq to reveal molecular subtypes of breast cancer cells
+*scRNAseq_PAM50_prediction.R*
+-prepare normalized counts matrix
+-using genefu package to predict molecular subtypes of breast cancer cells

+#### Cell-of-Origin prediction in scRNA-seq
+*seurat2CellofOrigin.R*
+-prepare normalized counts matrix
+-using scHCL package to predict cell-of-origins of your own single-cell rna-seq data
+-refine the results from scHCL by considering the tissue origin where you resected